 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met 1.2 Good practice Well-written records of errors, near misses and other patient safety incidents are regularly reviewed.
-Detailed records are kept showing what has been learned, what has been done, and how they have been used to improve the safety and quality of services provided 1.6 Good practice Records are kept of all communications and contact with General Practitioners (GPs), carers and others about patients which improves their quality of care.
-Those records are kept in a communications logbook and copied as required to individual PMRs.
-2. Staff Standards met 2.2 Good practice Planned learning and development is actively encouraged and relevant and useful learning and development is arranged for the staff to access.
-Records show that staff complete regular ongoing training, relevant to their roles, to help keep their skills and knowledge up to date 3.
-Premises Standards met N/A N/A N/A 4.
+Governance Standards met 1.2 Good practice Records of errors, near misses and other patient safety incidents are regularly and comprehensively reviewed by the patient safety champion, and records are kept showing what has been learned and what has been done to improve the safety and quality of services provided.
+2. Staff Standards met 2.2 Good practice Records show that staff undertake regular training to keep their knowledge and skills up to date.
+They can and do access training materials online both at work and at home.
+3. Premises Standards met N/A N/A N/A 4.
 Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance Standards met
+Principle 1 - Governance ✓ Standards met

 The pharmacy provides its services in line with clear, up-to-date processes and procedures which are being followed by its team members.
 They are clear about their roles and responsibilities.
 And they work to professional standards, identifying and managing risks effectively.
-The pharmacy keeps good records of the mistakes it makes during the dispensing process.
-The 'Patient Safety Champion' regularly reviews them with the manager and members of the team so that they can learn from them and avoid problems being repeated.
-The pharmacy manages and protects confidential information well and tells people how their private information will be used.
+The pharmacy keeps satisfactory records of the mistakes it makes during the dispensing process.
+The patient safety champion regularly reviews them with members of the team so that they can learn from them and avoid problems being repeated.
+The pharmacy generally manages and protects confidential information adequately and tells people how their private information will be used.
 Team members understand their role in helping to protect the welfare of vulnerable people.
 The pharmacy has adequate insurance in place to help protect people if things do go wrong.

 There were Standard Operating Procedures (SOPs) in place to underpin all professional standards, seen as signed and read by staff.
-Several had been updated in November 2018 and due a review in November 2020 with others, notably the SOPs for controlled drugs (CDs) dated Nov 2019 and due to be reviewed in Nov 2021.
+Several, including the responsible pharmacist (RP) SOPs, had been updated in November 2018 and due a review in November 2020.
+The SOPs for controlled drugs (CDs) were dated November 2019 and due to be reviewed in November 2021.
 There were also signed training logs present in the folder for the new SOPs verifying that each member of staff had read and understood them.
 Staff roles and responsibilities were all set out in a matrix within the SOP folder, and staff were all clear on the correct procedures to follow.

 Errors and near misses were seen to be regularly recorded on a report form kept by the dispensing workstation.
-The registered technician, who was the 'patient safety champion,' reviewed them and completed the 'Patient Safety Review' (PSR) every month for head office.
-Copies of the last three reviews were on a clip in the dispensary for all staff to read.
-Errors and near misses were discussed during a monthly team meeting.
-The recent near miss incident logs highlighted the need to ensure that all product barcodes were scanned when dispensing.
-The manager explained that they had recently introduced the new Columbus patient medication record (PMR) system.
-If the barcode on the medicine pack didn't scan successfully, they made a note on the pharmacist information form (PIF) attached to the prescription, to prompt an additional check of the product itself.
+The pharmacy advisor, who had been recently appointed as the 'patient safety champion,' reviewed them and completed the 'Patient Safety Review' (PSR) every month for head office.
+Errors and near misses were discussed individually with each member of staff on a regular monthly basis.
+Reported near misses had significantly reduced since the introduction of the new Columbus patient medication record (PMR) system.
+According to both the RP and the pharmacy advisor, scanning product barcodes had almost eliminated selection errors.
+They both emphasised the need to scan every individual pack rather than scanning one pack multiple times.
 They highlighted 'Look Alike Sound Alike' (LASA) drugs on the PIF to help avoid picking errors.
 They had also put 'select and speak' signs on cartons adjacent to the LASAs as a prompt when picking those items.
+Some items such as sulphonylureas and methotrexate had been put on a separate shelf to minimise the risk of error.